7 Side Effects Of Brahmi You Should Know

 Brahmi is known for improving brain function.
 However, if you have a slow heart rate or dry mouth, brahmi will make it worse.
 Its sedative effect can also progress into muscular fatigue.
 If you take too much, this herb will overstimulate your thyroid gland and cause infertility.
 People with hyperthyroidism should definitely avoid it.
 Additional side effects include digestive problems, dry mouth, and weight gain.

-Brahmi, or Bacopa monnieri, is one of the most important herbs in Ayurveda.
-This plant is known for its powerful benefits for the brain, earning its title the “Herb of Grace.”
+Brahmi, or Bacopa monnieri, is one of the most important herbs in ayurveda.
+This plant is known for its powerful benefits for the brain, earning it the title of “Herb of Grace.”
 It’s been shown to improve memory, learning, and cognitive function.1

 Yet, like all good things, too much of brahmi can also be harmful.
 Know about these 7 side effects of brahmi before including it in your diet.